ecg-icas/icas/src/source/reference/put-ad-id-status.rst

-id                      2001    invalid argument                not a valid number status                  2001    invalid argument                must be either *ACTIVE*, *PAUSED* or *DELETED* status                  2017    ad status change not allowed    changing the status of an ad is not allowed
+id                      2001    invalid argument                not a valid number status                  2001    invalid argument                must be either *ACTIVE*, *PAUSED* or *DELETED* status                  2017    ad status change not allowed    changing the status of an ad is not allowed totalBudget             2019    insufficient budget             Budget for ad is insufficient dailyBudget             2020    insufficient daily budget       Daily budget for ad is insufficient
 ====================    ====    ============================    ==============================================================================

 Example